-Two different Acquisition System (AS) were used in order to monitor the displacements, in the case of first specimen, and the displacement and the strain of the basalt fibber in the case of the second specimen.
+Two different Acquisition System (AS) was used in order to monitoring the displacements, in the case of first specimen, and the displacement and the strain of the basalt fibber in the case of second specimen.

-The first AS was composed as follows: three Linear Variable Differential Transformers (LVDT) [46], used for monitoring the horizontal and vertical displacement, were connected to a data acquisition system (DAQ) Spider-8 which transmitted the data to a computer.
-The second was composed of two LVDT and two strain gauges, which were connected to a DAQ 5100B of System Micromeasurement.
-The second DAQ permits the acquisition, in real time, of two different types of data that were transmitted to a computer in order to process them in real time.
+The first AS was composed as following: three Linear Variable Differential Transformer (LVDT) [39], used for monitoring the horizontal and vertical displacement, were connected to data acquisition system (DAQ) Spider-8 which transmitted the data to a computer.
+The second was composed of two LVDT and two strain gauges, which were connected at DAQ 5100B of System Micromeasurement.
+The second DAQ permits to acquire, in real time, two different types of data that were transmitted to a computer in order to processing them in real time.

-The LVDTs used to monitor the displacement in the masonry wall are the WA-T 50 mm type and are procured by HBM.
+The LVDTs used to monitoring the displacement in the masonry wall are the type WA-T 50 mm and are procured by HBM and are.
 The displacement transducers WA-T are in probe version and they use an active quarter bridge circuit based on the differential inductor principle.
 The bridge is also directly integrated in the sensor to create a full bridge circuit for easy connection of the WA-T transducer to DAQ.
+The linearity variation in relation to nominal value is $\pm 1\%$ range of displacement that it is possible to measure with this type of LVDTs is 0-50 mm.
+The electronic scheme of the LVDT WA-T is shown in Figure 20.